 The simple, easy things are usually the means by which God accomplishes His desire in our lives.
 Repentance is one of those easy-sounding activities, and our own pride will try to prove our valor and sincerity to God, just like Naaman did.
+Try to remember the words of Naaman's servant: "My father, had the prophet told

+For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast. -Ephesians 2:8-9

-Try to remember the words of Naaman's servant: "My father, had the prophet told you to do some great thing, would you not have done it?
+Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance? -Romans 2:4 you to do some great thing, would you not have done it?
 How much more then, when he says to you, 'Wash, and be clean'?"

-For by grace you have been saved through faith: and that not of vourselves, it is the gift of God; not as a result of works. that no one should boast.

--Ephesians 2:8-9

-Or do you think lightly of the riches of His kindness and tolerance and patience. not knowing that the kindness of God leads you to repentance? -Romans 2:4